 Remove the pyrex container from the water bath when the beeswax is almost melted.
 Stir to finish melting.

-It is easiest to clean up the pyrex and your spoon while everything is still warm.
-Using a paper towel, wipe out the pyrex measuring cup and the spoon and wash in warm soapy water or the dishwasher.
+It is easiest to clean up the measuring cup and spoon while everything is still warm.
+Using a paper towel, wipe out the pyrex measuring cup and the spoon and wash in warm soapy water or toss them in the dishwasher.